Paediatricians

 Paediatricians manage the health of children, including physical, behaviour and mental health issues.
 They diagnose and treat childhood illness, infections and disease.

-Down syndrome is the most common intellectual disability with more than 13,000 Australians currently living with the condition.
-Many people living with Down syndrome lead happy and normal lives within their communities, while others may require high support due to complex health issues or a greater level of intellectual disability.
-Learn more about Down syndrome and the supports available below.
+Many people living with Down syndrome lead happy and normal lives within their communities.
+Some people with Down syndrome may require high support due to complex health issues or a greater level of intellectual disability.
+Learn more about Down syndrome and the different supports available below.

-There are a number of professionals who can help you work through the different challenges of a Down syndrome diagnosis.
-They can help you to understand and adapt to the condition and also give you the tools and support to gain a variety of skills such as communication or social interactions, manage behaviours or learn important life skills.
+A number of professionals can help you work through the different challenges of a Down syndrome diagnosis.
+They can help you understand and adapt to the condition and also give you the tools and support to gain a variety of skills such as socialising with others, managing behaviours and learning important life skills.

 Paediatricians manage the health of children, including physical, behaviour and mental health issues.
 They diagnose and treat childhood illness, infections and disease.